What Employee Feedback Can Tell You

 Soliciting different types of employee feedback can be a great way to do just that, impacting a number of critical workplace issues.

 Employee Voice is a ‘pulse’ survey tool, integrated into Connects.
-This tool empowers team members to share their feedback anonymously whenever they want, not just when they are asked.
+This tool empowers team members to share their positive and negative feedback anonymously whenever they want, not just when they are asked.
 The survey asks two simple questions: "How are you feeling today?" and "Why," giving every employee the opportunity to be heard 24/7 – a true voice – no matter where they are located.

 Today’s employees, more than ever, expect their jobs to contribute to their personal sense of purpose.
 When that purpose is shared with their employer, it drives engagement.